Boney James: Biography

 James began co-producing his records with Brown in 1997, and assumed the role of sole producer starting with his Grammy-nominated Pure album in 2003.
 Following a string of chart-topping albums, in 2006 James moved to Concord Records and released Shine which posted his highest Billboard Pop Chart positions to that date (No. 44 on the Top 200).
 His 2009 album, Send One Your Love earned him a Grammy nomination for Best Traditional R&B Performance.
 His 2013 album The Beat received a Grammy nomination for Best Pop Instrumental Album.

 Returning home from a concert performance on May 15, 2010, his car was rear ended by a drunk driver, causing him a fractured jaw, two shattered teeth and facial lacerations which sidelined his career for two months.

 In 2014, he produced two songs on Al Jarreau's George Duke tribute album My Old Friend, "No Rhyme No Reason" (feat.
 Kelly Price) and "Bring Me Joy" (feat.
 George Duke).

 In 2015, he released futuresoul which spent eleven weeks at No. 1 on the Billboard Contemporary Jazz Chart and was the best selling Contemporary Jazz Record of 2015.
 In August 2015, James made his first appearance on The Tonight Show Starring Jimmy Fallon.

 2017 saw the release of Honestly, his sixteenth album, which became his eleventh No. 1 on the Billboard Jazz Albums Chart.
 It also reached No. 22 on the Billboard Current Albums Chart, his highest pop chart debut to date.

 June 2020 he released his seventeenth studio album Solid, describing it as "a reaction to how stressful the world feels these days.
 Music is a respite, it’s always ‘solid’ and never lets me down."
-The CD broke his previous Pop Chart record, debuting at #10 on the Billboard Top Albums Chart.
+The CD broke his previous Pop Chart record, debuting at No. 10 on the Billboard Top Albums Chart.
 His eighteenth album Detour was released on September 23, 2022.